BawkingHawk/Enhanced-Safety-Car/README.md

 **v1.0** for Assetto Corsa (offline races) with Custom Shaders Patch

-Assetto Corsa never shipped real rolling starts.
-Races just launch from a frozen grid, and mods that add a safety car usually feel robotic: the field trails behind in a dead-straight line, nobody warms their tires, and one mistake scatters the pack. **Enhanced Safety Car** turns the pre-race moments into the part of the show they're supposed to be: a safety car pulls away, the field snakes and weaves behind it like a real grid keeping heat in the rubber, stragglers hurry back into formation, and the whole train packs up tight before surging across the line at the green.
-Add the included Mercedes-AMG safety car to your grid, and everything else takes care of itself, on any track, with zero setup.

 Built on the *Safety Car - FCY - Yellow Flag - Rolling Start* app by **Nary**, with a heavily reworked AI behaviour layer, fully automatic safety car placement, and an audio spotter that keeps you in position.

 ---